-WINNER OF BEST DOG TRAINER 2021 BY PHILADELPHIA MAGAZINE!
+DOG TRAINER OF THE YEAR 2021 BY PHILADELPHIA MAGAZINE

 Head Trainer Michelle and her Team serve Fort Launderdale, FL & Philadelphia, PA.
 We also love to train Virtually.